Moment Zero

 Expensive Rework

-The downstream cost of re-meetings, re-scoping, and re-alignment compounds quietly.
+The downstream cost of re-meetings, re-scoping, and re-alignment compounds.
 Most organizations never trace it back to how decisions formed in the first place.

 Senior Hire Failures